RDIL/Mixin-Wiki/docs/accessors-and-invokers.md

 Accessors and Invokers are ways of gaining access to non-public class members without the pain of needing to use reflection.

-# Invokers
+## Invokers

 Since invokers are a bit more simple, we will take a look at them first.
-Invokers allow you to *invoke* methods, plain and simple.
+Invokers allow you to generate methods that just invoke target methods, plain and simple.

-To use an invoker, you will want to create a new mixin **even if** you have a mixin for the target class already.
+To use an invoker, you will want to create a new mixin *even if* you have a mixin for the target class already (unless the existing mixin is an interface mixin).

 This mixin will be unique, because it will need to be an interface.